-1 Select Menu>Radio settings> Alert settings>Quiet operation.
+1 Press Menu and select Radio settings > Alert settings > Quiet operation.

-(Depending on how your radio is programmed, you may be able to press a function key to toggle monitor on and off.)
+(Depending on how your radio is programmed, you may be able to press a function key to toggle quiet operation on and off.)

 2 Scroll to On (or Off) and press Select.